 NASA is comprised of professional musicians, university professors, public school teachers, music students and others who have an interest in the saxophone.
 The Alliance promotes the composition and performance of saxophone music.

 Music Teacher's National Association's National Chamber Music Competition

 In addition to its NASA honors, Zenith earned first place in the Music Teacher's National Association (MTNA) Division Chamber Music Competition.
 This five-state regional competition took place at the University of Illinois.
-Zenith now advances to the MTNA National Chamber Music Competition to be held at Disney's Coronado Springs Resort in Lake Buena Vista, Florida from March 17-21, 2018.
+Zenith then advanced to the MTNA National Chamber Music Competition held at Disney's Coronado Springs Resort in Lake Buena Vista, Florida and won second place honors.

 Professor John Nichol joined CMU in 1980 as professor of saxophone.
 Under his direction students in Nichols' saxophone studio are known for their musicality, technical abilities, discipline and professionalism.
 Professor Nichol has himself performed at numerous international and national jazz festivals, several World Saxophone Congresses and has appeared with the Jimmy Dorsey Orchestra, the Harry James Orchestra and the Nelson Riddle Orchestra, to name just a few.
 Professor Nichol is an adjudicator for the Michigan School Band and Orchestra Association and has taught saxophone at the Interlochen Center for the Arts Summer Camp.